zzgael/adwords-script-toolbox/README.md

 ##Better debugging

 Adwords Script doesn't provide any stack when there's an error.
-StackedError.js can display a nice stack, even from a distant eval'd script.
+Thanks to [error-stack-parser](https://github.com/stacktracejs/error-stack-parser), StackedError.js can display a nice stack, even from a distant eval'd script.
 It also sends you an email.
 ```js
 var src = UrlFetchApp.fetch("https://your-server.com/tools.min.js?"+(new Date/1E3|0)).getContentText();